-Director of Government Affairs rdagul@nssga.org

-greater flexibility around utility relocation.
-NSSGA is concerned about new rulemakings that would complicate the National Environmental Policy Act (NEPA) procedures, and we oppose efforts that further complicate federal permitting requirements.
+Director of Government Affairs ebender@nssga.org granting greater flexibility around utility relocation.
+NSSGA is concerned about new rulemaking that would unduly complicate the National Environmental Policy Act (NEPA) procedures, and we oppose efforts that further complicate federal permitting requirements.